dada878/dcard-homework/README.md

 <img width="1058" alt="image" src="https://github.com/dada878/dcard-homework/assets/37009584/7d5ca002-16b9-47a1-b9ba-24b1541aeadc">

 - **\<CategoryItem/\>**
-    - A component with a category name
+    - Component displaying a category name
-    - You can click it to filter posts by category
+    - Clickable to filter posts by category
-    - The filter will be shown in the URL
+    - Filter displayed in the URL
-    - I use a **custom hook** `useQueryFilter` to handle the query and update the URL easily
+    - Uses a **custom hook** `useQueryFilter` to handle query and URL updates easily
 - **\<TogglableTagItem\>**
-    - A component with a tag name
+    - Component displaying a tag name
-    - You can click it to toggle selected tags to filter posts
+    - Clickable to toggle selected tags to filter posts
-    - The filter will be shown in the URL
+    - Filter displayed in the URL
-    - I use a **custom hook** `useQueryFilter` to handle the query and update the URL easily
+    - Uses a **custom hook** `useQueryFilter` to handle query and URL updates easily
 - **\<PostListRender\>**
-    - A component to render the post list
+    - Component to render the post list
-    - Here is the **infinite scroll** feature to load more posts when scrolling to the bottom
+    - Implements **infinite scroll** feature to load more posts when scrolling to the bottom

     ![Screen Recording Apr (1)](https://github.com/dada878/dcard-homework/assets/37009584/57b70e88-7321-4e2e-9812-5b8c6a966457)

 ### Blog View page

-Show the post content and comments.
+Displays the post content and comments.

 <img width="1053" alt="image" src="https://github.com/dada878/dcard-homework/assets/37009584/eb84bf03-caca-44eb-9637-1aa4396902bd">

 - **\<DeleteButton/\>**
-    - A button to delete the post
+    - Button to delete the post
-    - Only the post owner can see and use this button
+    - Visible only to the post owner
-    - When clicking it, it will show a confirmation dialog
+    - Shows a confirmation dialog when clicked
 - **\<TableOfContent/\>**
-    - A component to show the table of content
+    - Component to show the table of contents
-    - It will automatically generate the table of content based on the post content
+    - Automatically generates based on the post content
 - **\<MenuItem/\>**
-    - A component to show the menu item
+    - Component to show the menu item
-    - You can click it to smooth scroll to the content
+    - Clickable to smooth scroll to the content
-    - It will be highlighted when scrolling to the content
+    - Highlighted when scrolling to the content

 <img width="1009" alt="image" src="https://github.com/dada878/dcard-homework/assets/37009584/4a3ca811-2b29-42c4-a323-a04e39aaeafe">

 - **\<CommentSection/\>**
-    - A section to show the comments
+    - Section to show comments
+    - Users can add comments when logged in
     - You can add a comment when you are logged in
-    - It's use **optimistic updates** to show the comment immediately
+    - Uses **optimistic updates** to show comments immediately

   ![Screen Recording Apr (2)](https://github.com/dada878/dcard-homework/assets/37009584/c90dd0d1-06f6-476a-a9bb-76f6a1fa6e31)

 - **\<TabButton/\>**
-    - A button to switch between writing a comment and previewing the comment content
+    - Button to switch between writing a comment and previewing the comment content

-And this page also has a cool link preview feature when you share the link on social media (other pages also have this feature)
+This page also features a link preview when sharing links on social media (other pages also have this feature).

 <img width="519" alt="image" src="https://github.com/dada878/dcard-homework/assets/37009584/92d12fdb-5683-4444-8240-b703722e7017">